Global e-retail transaction values to exceed $4tn by 2024

-E-retail transaction values will reach $4.8 trillion by 2024, up from $3.3 trillion in 2020, according to a new report from Juniper Research.
+E-retail transaction values will reach $4.8tn by 2024, up from $3.3 trillion in 2020, according to a new report from Juniper Research.
 The firm said this growth will be driven by emerging markets, with China having 62% value growth over the next 4 years.

 The research, titled Strategies for Payment Providers: Industry Trends, Opportunities & Recommendations 2020-2024, identified the Chinese e-retail market as a major factor, as well as regions such as Latin America and Africa & Middle East, as improvements in connectivity will enable the rise of e-retail in new markets.